LittleGreyCells/escheme-extensions/eos/README.md

 Multi-dispatch is expensive, but in practice the number of candidate methods is small.
 All the candidates must be ranked and the best matchinging candidate is chosen.
-The next ranking candidate method can be called using the support function "next-method".
+The next ranking candidate method can be called using the support function "next-function".
 This is not quite the same as "send-super" but may under certain circumstances behave similarly.

 Slots are typically accessed via accessor methods that are automatically